… my name

 … my career

-I’m an assistant professor at the Faculty of Computer Science, Multimedia and Telecommunications, and a researcher of the SOM Research Lab at the Internet Interdisciplinary Institute, both at the Universitat Oberta de Catalunya1.
+I’m a researcher of the SOM Research Lab at the Internet Interdisciplinary Institute, and an assistant professor at the Faculty of Computer Science, Multimedia and Telecommunications, both at the Universitat Oberta de Catalunya1.

 Before, I have hold other post-doctoral positions: in 2016 I joined SOM with a two-year Juan de la Cierva-Incorporación postdoctoral fellowship, from 2015 to 2016 I was part of the DisCo research team, at the Universidad de Zaragoza2 in the DICE H2020 EU project; and from 2013 to 2015 I was part of Inria3 as postdoctoral researcher in the AtlanMod team, at the École des Mines de Nantes4, participating, among others, in the ITM Factory and the MONDO projects.